gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 ## A brief history of countdown

+Before we talk about [all the new things in countdown](#release), I want to take a small minute to get nostalgic.
+I hope you don’t mind indulging me
+(or [skip ahead](#release) if you’d rather get right to business).

 ### rstudio::conf(2019)

-In 2019 I went to [rstudio::conf](https://www.rstudio.com/resources/rstudioconf-2019/) in Austin, TX where a highlight of the conference, for me, was the [Train-the-Trainer: Tidyverse Track](https://github.com/rstudio-education/teach-tidy) workshop by Garrett Grolemund and Greg Wilson.
+In 2019 I went to [rstudio::conf](https://www.rstudio.com/resources/rstudioconf-2019/) in Austin, TX where a highlight of the conference, for me, was the [Train-the-Trainer: Tidyverse Track](https://github.com/rstudio-education/teach-tidy) workshop by Garrett Grolemund and [Greg Wilson](https://third-bit.com/).
 That workshop specifically marked a turning point in my career and I left rstudio::conf very inspired to build and teach cool things in R.